 - 1 Tbsp. of sea salt (Himalayan if possible)

-- Put all ingredients in a large pot on a high heat.
+Put all ingredients in a large pot.
+Cover, and place on a high heat.